TheKevJames/coveralls-python/docs/usage/configuration.rst

 Configuration
 =============

 coveralls-python often works without any outside configuration by examining the environment it is being run in.
-Special handling has been added for AppVeyor, BuildKite, CircleCI, Github, Jenkins, and TravisCI to make coveralls-python as close to "plug and play" as possible.
+Special handling has been added for AppVeyor, BuildKite, CircleCI, Github Actions, Jenkins, and TravisCI to make coveralls-python as close to "plug and play" as possible.

 Most often, you will simply need to run coveralls-python with no additional options after you have run your coverage suite::